Busou Shinki: Megami Device Collaboration Model Kits

 After the 2017 revival, the series has been getting collaboration model kit releases from Kotobukiya's Megami Device line, which many former Busou Shinki key staff such as series/MMS creator Masaki Asai, former series producer Toriyama Toriwo, and designers Fumikane Shimada and Takayuki Yanase are involved with.

 The first revival shinki, Edelweiss, was released in January 2019 as part of a tie-in with the upcoming smartphone game Busou Shinki R (then unnamed), but the game was further delayed.
 The Edelweiss kit thus uses the generic Busou Shinki series logo instead of the Busou Shinki R logo in its branding, while the card from the Battle Conductor arcade game which was released after the Busou Shinki R logo was revealed uses the R logo.

 Releases of Arnval and Strarf as Megami Device collaboration model kits were also announced in 2015, predating the revival announcement, but as of December 2020 no release date has been announced yet.

 The kits are not based on the old MMS design, and instead use the new Machinica standard designed by Asai.

 The Megami Device line uses the Japanese model kit industry standard of 3mm joints, meaning that they are by default incompatible with the original Busou Shinki line, but Kotobukiya has released joint adapters that allow one to establish compatibility between 3.0 and 3.3mm standards.

 It was initially announced in early 2018 that other new designs from the revival would get Megami Device model kits, but no progress was made on them, and with Asai's distancing himself from the project in 2020 it is unclear if they will be made.
-Toriyama is still attached to the mobile game project and its kits, however, and a prototype body for a second collaboration kit with character design by BLADE was shown at Wonder Festival Summer 2018.
+Toriyama is still attached to the mobile game project and its kits, however, and a prototype body for a second collaboration kit with character design by BLADE was shown at Wonder Festival Summer 2018, but as of 2024 this kit has not been released.
+BLADE was later commissioned for similar but different designs for Megami Device, unrelated to the Busou Shinki brand, which were announced in 2023 and had kits released in 2024.